table of contents

 - There are progesterone-only options that work both by preventing ovulation and by changing cervical mucus to prevent pregnancy.
 Progesterone also has an effect on the lining of the uterus (known as the endometrium), making it less hospitable for implantation of a fertilized egg (Berg, 2015).

 - Combination birth control contains estrogen and progesterone.
 While progesterone blocks ovulation, estrogen blocks something called “breakthrough bleeding,” which is when a person experiences vaginal bleeding in between periods while taking oral contraceptives (Berg, 2015).
-Progesterone-only options are available because some people cannot take estrogen, such as women who are nursing, as estrogens enter the breast milk (Benagiano, 2003).
+Progesterone-only options are available because some people cannot take estrogen, such as women who are nursing, as estrogen can increase the risk of blood clots just after you have a baby, and estrogen can reduce milk production.

 Hormonal contraceptives like COCs are available in numerous doses and forms (CDC, 2020):